PrestaShop/prestashop-specs/back-office/customer-service/customer-service/dashboard.md

 The action can be canceled by clicking on the cross or on the cancel button.

-After clicking on "Delete" button, the message is deleted and a successfull message is displayed "Successful deletion."
+After clicking on "Delete" button, the message is deleted and a successful message is displayed "Successful deletion."

 #### Search